 What exactly does research say on this topic?
 First off, numerous studies have found smoking to be an independent risk factor for psoriasis.
 That means people who smoke are more likely to have psoriasis.
 The more you smoke, and the longer you’ve smoked, the higher your risk.

-“A cross-sectional study from Italy found that heavy smokers, those who smoke more than 20 cigarettes [per] day, had twice the risk of having severe psoriasis,” says Ronald Prussick, MD, an assistant clinical professor at George Washington University and the medical director of the Washington Dermatology Center in Rockville, MD.
-Prussick also serves on the medical board for the National Psoriasis Foundation.
+Prussick is an assistant clinical professor at George Washington University and the medical director of the Washington Dermatology Center in Rockville, MD.
+He also serves on the medical board for the National Psoriasis Foundation (NPF).

-Need more incentive?
+Need more reasons to quit smoking?
 Prussick says some promising reports have shown that when people quit smoking, their psoriasis may become more responsive to various treatments.

 “Although I didn’t truly start smoking until I was about 15, I quickly became a pack-and-a-half-a-day smoker,” she says.